benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q036.png)

-Note that the entity type is constrained to things that a person can own.
+The entity type is implicitly constrained because of the relationship type.
+In Q36, the entity type is constrained to things that a person can own.

 _**Q49:** Any 3 phones with a cyclic call pattern, and their owners_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q049.png)

-Similarly, the entity type of all owners is constrained to things that can own a phone.
+Similarly, the entity type of all owners is implicitly constrained to things that can own a phone.

-Additional type constraints can be enforced by defining a set of allowed types or a set of disallowed types.
+In addition to the implicit type constraints, explicit type constraints can be enforced by defining a set of allowed types or a set of disallowed types.
 Here are two examples:

 _**Q37:** Any person that owns a vehicle or a phone_